Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ## Conclusion

-You should now have the "TIG" stack running on your NAS.
+You should now have the "TIG stack" running on your NAS.
 Feel free to add or remove panels in the dashboard to see the metrics you're interested in.
 You can also monitor additional components of your homelab by editing the `telegraf.conf` file.
 For more information you can read more about
 [input plugins here](https://docs.influxdata.com/telegraf/v1/configure_plugins/input_plugins/).
 If you have any questions or